Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions: Findings

-\item \paragraph{Multi-factor authentication (MFA):} All of the LLMs suggested using MFA to protect against spoofing where attackers falsely present themselves as someone else.
-See the excerpt from LLaMA's response to the question “What is spoofing?": \begin{quote} To protect yourself from spoofing attacks: \uline{Use strong passwords and enable two-factor authentication whenever possible.} \end{quote}
+\textit{\textbf{Multi-factor authentication (MFA):}} All three LLMs incorrectly recommended using MFA as a defense against spoofing attacks, where attackers impersonate another individual.
+However, MFA does not prevent users from receiving or engaging with calls from spoofed phone numbers, making this recommendation misleading.
+For example, in response to the question “What is spoofing?”, Llama advised: \begin{quote} To protect yourself from spoofing attacks: \uline{Use strong passwords and enable two-factor authentication whenever possible.} \end{quote}